openvinotoolkit/model_server/docs/binary_input.md

       - [KServe API](./binary_input_kfs.md)

 It's worth noting that with KServe API, you can also send raw data with or without image encoding via REST API.
 This makes KServe REST API more performant choice comparing to json format in TFS API.
 The guide linked above explains how to work with both regular data in binary format as well as JPEG/PNG encoded images.

-**DAG Pipelines**:

-When serving DAG Pipeline it is possible to configure it to accept binary encoded images.
-You can do it, by creating a [custom node](./custom_node_development.md) that would implement image decoding and setting it as the pipeline entry.

 **MediaPipe Graphs**: